beejjorgensen/bgc/src/bgc_part_1300_multifile.md

 error: #include nested depth 200 exceeds maximum of 200
 ```

+Maybe it would have resolved the cycle on the 201st step...

 What we need to do is make it so that if a file gets included once,
 subsequent `#include`s for that file are ignored.